epam/Wilma/wilma-extras/bulkhead/README.md

 of the services by using the "WilmaExternalService" interface.
  - "BulkHeadMapInformation" stores load information for a specific service

 Please see `bulkHeadStubConfigExample.xml` for example configuration.
+In the example configuration all the incoming requests are counted, and 5 hit/sec is the highest hit-rate that is allowed in bulkhead.
+In real life much higher numbers are used here.

 Build
 -----